MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_hw_initialization_data.md

 This callback is added in Windows 8.
 Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.

-#### - HwCleanupTracing
+#### - HwProcessServiceRequest

-A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557372">HwStorCleanupTracing</a> routine.
+A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557410">HwStorProcessServiceRequest</a> routine.
 This callback is specific to virtual miniports and is set to <b>NULL</b> by physical miniports.

 This callback is added in Windows 8.
 Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.